The Early Decision option is a binding program open to all incoming first-year students, including international students.

 Early Decision is a binding commitment—if you are admitted, you agree to attend Kalamazoo College and to withdraw all other pending applications.
 Apply for Early Decision only if you are sure K is your first choice.

 By making your commitment early, you can save yourself time, expense and the stress of navigating the admission process with several institutions.
 Be among the first to be considered for merit-based scholarships and receive your financial aid package.
 If you’re not accepted for Early Decision. you will have ample time to apply to other colleges.

 ED I also allows students who are participating in winter and/or spring sports an opportunity to complete the admission process prior to their season commencing.
-If you are admitted as an ED I candidate you don’t have to worry about the application process coinciding with your athletic season.

 - November 1: CommonApp Deadline

 - December 1: Admission Decision Mailed

 ED II allows students to apply after their senior mid year grades are available.
 Students who know K is their top choice and would also like the strength of their senior year grades to be taken into account during the admission process should consider applying as ED II candidates .

 ED II Is also optimal for students involved in fall sports who have identified Kalamazoo College as their top choice, but didn’t come to that conclusion until after their season ended and the ED I deadline had passed.

 - February 1: CommonApp Deadline